anngroong/podcasts/content/episode/393-ivan-katchanovsi-ukraine-and-the-legacy-of-maidan-georgia-armenia.md

 upcoming = true
 explicit = "no"

-title = "Ivan Katchanovski - Ukraine and rthe Legacy of the Maidan | Ep 393 - Dec 9, 2024"
+title = "Ivan Katchanovski - Ukraine and the Legacy of the Maidan | Ep 393 - Dec 9, 2024"
 subtitle = "Conversations on Groong - 12/09/2024"
-Description = """

 podcast_file = ""
 podcast_duration = ""